nik19abramov/Soccer-Games-Analysis/README.md

 # Soccer Games Analytics Pipeline

+## Problem Statement

 This project implements an end-to-end data pipeline for **analyzing international football match data**.
 Built on a modern data stack, it automates data ingestion, transformation, and analysis using Airflow, BigQuery, and dbt, with infrastructure managed through Terraform.

-The data source is from Kaggle [International football results from 1872 to 2025](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017)
+The data source used is from Kaggle [International football results from 1872 to 2017](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017).
+The main goal of the project is to analyze the **dynamics of own goals** scored by various teams from 1872 to 2017.

 ## Architecture
 ![Architecture Diagram](images/architecture.png)